 Physics at Davidson

-The Physics Department offers a full range of courses toward a major in physics, and excellent opportunities to participate in research efforts with faculty, an opportunity that is typically only available in a setting the size of Davidson.
+The Physics Department offers a full range of courses toward a major in physics and excellent opportunities to collaborate directly with faculty on research efforts, an opportunity that is typically only available in a setting the size of Davidson.

 Because physics is a fundamental natural science—linking science, mathematics, and philosophy—a major in physics provides a natural cornerstone for a well-rounded liberal arts education.

-If you would like to tour our facilities, including our labs and classes, please contact Prof. Mario Belloni at firstname.lastname@example.org.
+If you would like to tour our facilities, including our labs and classes, please contact the Physics Department Chair, Prof. Tim Gfroerer at email@example.com.